vfarcic/vfarcic.github.io/jx/gitops.md

 <!-- .slide: data-background="img/confused.jpg" -->

 Note:
 You are not allowed to add a feature of an application by changing the code directly inside production servers.
 It does not matter how big or small the change is, it cannot be done by you, because you cannot provide a guarantee that the change will be documented, reproducible, and tracked.
 Machines are much more reliable than you when performing actions inside your production systems.
 You are their overlord, you're not one of them.
-Your job is to express what the desired state, not to change the system to comply with it.
+Your job is to express the desired state, not to change the system to comply with it.

 The real challenge is to decide how will that communication be performed.
 How do we express our desires in a way that machines can execute actions that will result in convergence of the actual state into the desired one?
 We can think of us as aristocracy and the machines as servants.